Inframous/CurConverter/README.md

 ### Requirements:
-A host running Docker, Docker Compose.
+A host running Docker, Docker Compose and Git.

 ### Installations: